-Declare: Public Declare Function WriteLn Lib "mslib145" (ByVal s As String) As Long by OpenConsole.
+Public Declare Function WriteLn Lib "mslib145" (ByVal s As String) As Long Declare:

+Purpose: (Write-Line) Writes a text string out to a console window which has been opened by OpenConsole.
 If no console is open yet then no output or error is generated.
 WriteLn always appends a carriage-return (CRLF pair) and does not accept formatting.
 Use Format\$() to format the output string.
 WriteLn can be used with no parameters to issue a newline The number of characters successfully written is returned.